lingtalfi/SqlWizard/doc/api/Ling/SqlWizard/MysqlWizard/getColumnDefaultApiValues.md

 Available options are:

-- omitAutoIncrement: bool=true.
+- omitAutoIncrement: bool=false.
 If true, the autoIncremented field (if exist) will not be in the returned array.